 Patient Assessment Committee

 The AAST Patient Assessment Committee is focused on developing systems to measure disease severity and patient outcomes for research and quality improvement in acute care surgery.
-This past year, we have continued to forward the state of knowledge for emergency general surgery and reviews the AAST Organ Injury Scales for solid organs.

 One of our largest projects in the past five years has been to define the scope and burden of emergency general surgery diseases (EGS) in the United States and to create an anatomic grading scale for EGS diseases that is intuitive and that can be used for both clinical and research purposes.
 Anatomic severity of illness scales have been described for 20 of the most common EGS conditions, and many of these scales have been externally validated.
 In addition, we have created EGS guideline summaries and have helped create a framework for EGS risk stratification.